Browser does not support script.

-Eating a healthy balanced diet not only helps us look and feel good, it helps us to stay healthy.
+Eating a healthy, balanced diet not only helps us look and feel good, it helps us to stay healthy.

 For more information, visit the NHS website on healthy eating.

 BMI is a measure of whether you're a healthy weight for your height.
-Your age and sex is also taken into consideration.
-Find out your BMI number by using the NHS BMI healthy weight calculator.
+Your age, sex and ethnicity is also taken into consideration.Find out your BMI number by using the NHS BMI healthy weight calculator.

 Do you have food rituals?
 Exercise excessively to control your weight?
 Obsessed about your calorie intake?
 Or comfort eat when feeling emotional?